 "Joseph from Arimathea."
-Joseph is the name of a man, and Arimathea is the name of the place his is from.
+Joseph is the name of a man, and Arimathea is the name of the place his is from went in to Pilate

-He was a respected member of the council \dots for the kingdom of $\operatorname{\mathsf{God}}$ went in to Pilate asked for the body of Jesus
+He was a respected member of the council ... for the kingdom of God asked for the body of Jesus